 Within Of The Oak, the species exploration only begins to scratch the surface of these vast, interdependent networks.
 As we deepen our understanding, it becomes clear: an oak is never truly alone.
 It is a living world, a pillar of biodiversity whose influence extends far beyond what is visible.

 A tree is never alone.
 It is a porous body, woven from countless threads of connection.
-When an oak vanishes, it is not just the loss of a tree, but the unraveling of a living network.
-To truly see a tree is to recognise its role in the fabric of life—sustaining the planet, its creatures, and us within it Marshmallow Laser Feast
+When an oak vanishes, it is not just the loss of a tree, but the unravelling of a living network.
+To truly see a tree is to recognise its role in the fabric of life – sustaining the planet, its creatures, and us within it.
+Marshmallow Laser Feast

 Symbionts of the Oak Symbionts of the Oak Symbionts of the Oak Symbionts of the Oak Symbionts of the Oak Symbionts of the Oak Symbionts of the Oak Symbionts of the Oak

 The Future of the Oaks The story of the oak is inseparable from our own.
 Flint axes once split their trunks to fuel fires that held back the chill of glacial nights.
-As wildwood was cleared to make space for crops and settlements, the oaks remained—steadfast and essential.
-Their timber shaped the structures we called home, while their acorns fed both people and animals through lean seasons.
-Traces of acorn flour, used as sustenance, have been uncovered across ancient European settlements—a quiet testament to their generosity.¹
+As wildwood was cleared to make space for crops and settlements, the oaks remained – steadfast and essential.
+Their timber-shaped the structures we called home, while their acorns fed both people and animals through lean seasons.
+Traces of acorn flour, used as sustenance, have been uncovered across ancient European settlements – a quiet testament to the oak's generosity.¹

-Protecting their future means moving beyond admiration into action.
-It asks us not only to understand the oak's ecological role more deeply, but to act collectively and decisively—through conservation, regeneration, and long-term thinking.⁵ The oak is more than a tree.
+Protecting the future of oaks means moving beyond admiration into action.
+We are called not only to understand the oak's ecological role more deeply, but to act collectively and decisively –through conservation, regeneration and long-term thinking.⁵ The oak is more than a tree.
 It is a cornerstone of life, and one we cannot afford to lose.

 1. Mitchell, R.J. et al Oak-associated biodiversity in the UK (OakEcol)